Republicans, Democrats slam Lindsey Graham after he calls for Putin’s assassination

 Graham’s comments even received condemnation from Rep. Marjorie Taylor Greene, R-Ga., who has been under fire for her recent appearance at a white nationalist conference.

-“While we are all praying for peace & for the people of Ukraine, this is irresponsible, dangerous & unhinged,” Greene said.
+“While we are all praying for peace & for the people of Ukraine, this is irresponsible, dangerous & unhinged,” Greene posted.
 “We need leaders with calm minds & steady wisdom.
 Not blood thirsty warmongering politicians trying to tweet tough by demanding assassinations.
 Americans don’t want war.”

 Graham's comments were also noted by top Russian officials, with Russia’s ambassador to the U.S., Anatoly Antonov, calling it “unacceptable and outrageous.”